-Future potential contamination sources are businesses and other activities that do not yet exist within the watershed, but have a potential of locating within these areas under existing social, economic and zoning conditions.
+Future potential contamination sources are businesses and other activities that do not yet exist within the watershed but have a potential of locating within these areas under existing social, economic and zoning conditions.
 Some of these future sources might perform the same type of functions as existing PCSs, or they could be activities that were not previously located in the watershed.
 Management strategies to control future potential contamination sources involve controlling or prohibiting future PCSs that may become established within the watershed.
 The management strategies also address the larger issue of preparing ordinances that address future PCSs throughout the watershed.
-The Coalition has no regulatory authority or jurisdiction to direct the amount, size, or severity of risk associated with future potential contamination hazards.

-A successful Watershed Protection/Management Program requires management strategies that consider both the specific authorities and jurisdictions of those who can enforce the plan to protect the surface water resource.
-In order to effectively prevent or reduce the potential for contaminating sources, each member of the Coalition is actively involved with the PRWC, working cooperatively with a variety of city and county representatives to protect water quality.
-These agencies and municipalities have the regulatory authority and jurisdiction to effectively protect the watershed and the drinking water sources.
+Creating a successful Watershed Protection/Management Program requires management strategies that consider the specific authorities and jurisdictions of those who can enforce the plan to protect the surface water resource.
+The Coalition, though given the mandated responsibility by EPA to protect its source water, relies on regulatory agencies and those with authority or jurisdiction to direct the amount, size, or severity of risk associated with future potential contamination hazards.
+Therefore, in order to effectively prevent or reduce the potential for contaminating sources, each member of the Coalition is actively involved with the PRWC, working cooperatively with a variety of city, county, and state representatives to protect water quality.
+The Coalition coordinates with and relies on these agencies and municipalities to effectively protect the watershed and the drinking water sources.